amir-fromm/lab_tools/HHpred_wrapper/README.md

 The wrapper searches a large number of saparated protein sequences against databases in WEXAC, then parse the results and aggregate them into a csv.

-The files should bew executed in the order they are listed.
+The files must be executed in the order they are listed.

 ### 01.run_hhsearch_pdb_pfam.sh
 Searches a large number of saparated protein sequences against databases in WEXAC.